sshkeda/beans-ai/README.md

 The ultimate goal of beans-ai is to master chess, but before doing so, it must learn to make legal moves consistently.

-Currently, a [1.5B parameter distilled version of DeepSeek R1](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) generates legal moves 4% of the time.
-But I wanted to see if I could improve that.
+When prompting chess puzzles, a [1.5B parameter](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) distilled DeepSeek R1 outputs legal moves only about 4% of the time.

+I wanted to see if I could improve that.

-So, I prompted R1 to find the next best move for several thousand chess puzzles and used the generations that produced a legal next move to create a [dataset (2,159 samples)](https://huggingface.co/datasets/sshkeda/beans-0-dataset.json).
+So, I prompted full R1 to solve several thousand chess puzzles and used the generations that produced a legal next move to create a [dataset](https://huggingface.co/datasets/sshkeda/beans-0-dataset.json) of 2,159 reasoning examples.

 I then used [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) to fine-tune DeepSeek-R1-Distill-Qwen-1.5B on the dataset, creating beans-0-1.5B.

 ## Evals

-To evaluate how well beans-0-1.5B generates legal moves, I randomly sampled 100 chess puzzles from the [EleutherAI/lichess-puzzles dataset](https://huggingface.co/datasets/EleutherAI/lichess-puzzles) and prompted beans to find the next best move for each puzzle.
+To evaluate how well beans-0-1.5B outputs legal moves, I randomly sampled 100 chess puzzles from the [EleutherAI/lichess-puzzles dataset](https://huggingface.co/datasets/EleutherAI/lichess-puzzles) and prompted beans to solve each puzzle.

 Answers were evaluated as follows:

-- **1:** The move exists on the board.
+- **1:** The next move exists on the board.
-- **0:** The move doesn't exist on the board.
+- **0:** The next move doesn't exist on the board.
 - **-1:** Invalid format (no \<answer>\</answer>).

 ## Results